We Broke Down Every Second of the 'Game of Thrones' Season 7 Trailer

 If Dany gets stuck in Dragonstone the same way she did in Meereen, a lot of people are going to be really mad.

 Why is Littlefinger aggravating someone who was literally resurrected?
-Don't mess with people who can't be killed.
+Don't mess with the undead.

 Bran is missing from this trailer.